JHart96/bison_examples/examples/count_data.md

 Count Data Example
 ================

-This example covers fitting a social preference model to count data (where the count of social events per observation is recorded) with an observation-level location effect, basic model checking and diagnostics, visualising networks with uncertainty, calculating probability distributions over network centrality, and propagating network
+This example covers fitting a edge weight model to count data (where the count of social events per observation is recorded) with an observation-level location effect, basic model checking and diagnostics, visualising networks with uncertainty, calculating probability distributions over network centrality, and propagating network